 Life Cycle Type

-A lot of people avoid carbs because they’ve heard they make you fat.
+The best way to get stress under control and rebalance the see-saw is by changing when you eat your carbs.
+A lot of people avoid carbs because they’ve heard carbs make you fat.
 That’s not true.
 No single type of food makes you fat.
-Obviously you can’t eat 60 loafs of bread and expect a flat belly…That will cause a nasty spike in insulin – the primary hormone that promotes fat storage.
+Obviously, you can’t eat 60 loafs of bread and expect a flat belly…That will cause a nasty spike in insulin – the primary hormone that promotes fat storage.

 On the other hand, you can’t swear off carbs all-together.
 That’s because when your body doesn’t get enough carbs, it can cause an equally nasty spike in the stress hormone cortisol.
 Your body uses cortisol as an emergency fuel producer when you don’t have enough carbs.
 And one way it creates that fuel is by breaking down muscle tissue.